-$$NH_3(aq) + H_2O(I)$$ $\rightleftharpoons$ $NH_4^+(aq)$ + $^-OH(aq)$ base acid conjugate acid + conjugate base
+$$NH_3(aq) + H_2O(I)$$ \Rightarrow $NH_4^+(aq)$ + $^-OH(aq)$ base acid conjugate acid + conjugate base negatively-charged.

-In this case, oxygen is more electronegative than nitrogen.
-The proton is transferred from the oxygen to the nitrogen.
-Again, the dotted line in the figure represents the developing bond between the hydrogen and the nitrogen.
-As the H-O bond breaks, a new H-N bond forms, making the resulting NH4+ molecule positively-charged.
-The electrons associated with the original H-O bond are retained by the O, making it negatively-charged.
 So, water is the acid and ammonia is the base!
-An important difference between this and the preceding HCl-H2O reaction is that $H_2O$ is a much weaker acid than is HCI.
-In aqueous solution, not all of the NH3 reacts with $H_2O$ to form $NH_4^+$ .
-Moreover, the reaction between $NH_3$ and water is reversible, as indicated by the $\rightleftarrows$ symbol.
+An important difference between this and the preceding $HCI-H_2O$ reaction is that H_2O is a much weaker acid than is HCI.
+In aqueous solution, not all of the NH_3 reacts with H_2O to form NH_4^+ .
+Moreover, the reaction between NH_3 and water is reversible, as indicated by the \rightleftarrows symbol.
 The next chapter will consider the extent to which a reaction proceeds to completion.
-You may be wondering why the water does not act as a base in the reaction with $NH_3$ , like it does with HCI.
-If you draw out the products resulting from a proton transfer from nitrogen to oxygen, you will see that this process results in a mixture of products where the more electronegative atom (O) now has a positive charge, and the less electronegative atom (N) has a negative charge, and indeed this process does not happen (to any measurable extent).
+You may be wondering why the water does not act as a base in the reaction with NH3, like it does with HCl.
+If you draw out the products resulting from a proton transfer from nitrogen to oxygen, you will see that this process results in a mixture of products where the more electronegative atom (O) now has a positive charge, and the less electronegative atom (N) has a negative charge.
+It does not make sense that the most electronegative atom would end up with a positive charge, and indeed this process does not happen (to any measurable extent).